ZacharyGeurts/AMOURANTHRTX/README.md

 Current over head code view https://x.com/ZacharyGeurts/status/2012632846481998282

-We are THE zero cost RTX development research page, unless someone beat Amouranth to it.
+We are THE ZERO COST RTX development research page, unless someone beat Amouranth to it.
+The commit count is stoopid.

 Development and memes https://x.com/ZacharyGeurts Paste https://github.com/ZacharyGeurts/AMOURANTHRTX into Grok fast, and skip the line.